Skip to main content

 Important

-Ensure that all cluster nodes run the same version of Access Server.
+Ensure that all cluster nodes run the same Access Server version.

 The round-robin DNS